 Consistent dividend growth is something that many dividend investors look for, and dividend champions are companies that have achieved it for 25 years or more.

-In addition I’m going to limit that list to five companies with the highest levels of profitability, measured using average ten-year return on capital employed (ROCE).
+In addition, I’m going to limit that list to five companies with the highest levels of profitability, measured using the average ten-year return on capital employed (ROCE).

 1: WH Smith – FTSE 250 – General retailer (cyclical)

 - Dividend yield: 2.5%

 I’m always amazed by how successful WH Smith has been in recent years.
 My gut reaction is that it seems like a dead-end business selling stationary, books and magazines, all of which can be bought online or in supermarkets.